What is the Value of a Patient?

 VALUE GIVING PATIENT EXPERIENCE STRATEGY

 Put into place a patient referral program whereby your patients are rewarded for the return business they send into your practice.
 Incentivizing customers is one of the best ways to improve the patient experience because it boosts loyalty and makes people more excited to recommend your clinic to friends.
-Have holiday games or patient engagement activities in your clinic each month so your patients' feel like more than just a number to the practice but
+Have holiday games or patient engagement activities in your clinic each month so your patients’ feel like more than just a number to the practice but are seen as a person in your community.

 Train your staff on the difference between acknowledging people for who they are and validating them for what they do.